ToastyStoemp/GRLCDiscordStatsBot/README.md

 # Usage
 To use the bot typoe `!help`

+The bot makes an anouncement in the 'shout channel' when a block has entered the

 it comes with a few statstics that can be seen with the `!stats` command.

 For example: